yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intro/index.md

 ### Random Elements

 Sometimes, we want to pull an element out of an array at random - have any of your teachers ever used popsicle sticks to decide who to call on?
-That's a real life example.
+That's a real-life example.
 We can do the same thing with programming!

 JavaScript gives us a tool called `Math` to do advanced math, like square roots, logarithms, etc. Included in that are some options on how to use it.
 We've got: